2022 Miami Marlins season

-The Miami Marlins' 2022 season was the 30th season for the Major League Baseball (MLB) franchise in the National League and the 11th as the Miami Marlins.
-The Marlins played their home games at LoanDepot Park as members of the National League East Division.
+The 2022 Miami Marlins season was the 30th season for the Major League Baseball (MLB) franchise in the National League and the 11th as the Miami Marlins.
+The Marlins played their home games at LoanDepot Park as members of the National League East.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
+On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Opening Day was played on April 7.
 Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.

 On February 28, 2022, Derek Jeter resigned as team CEO and ceded his ownership stake.

+In June, 2022, tension in the clubhouse was so severe that manager Don Mattingly called a meeting to try to resolve the issues.

 On September 25, 2022, the Marlins and manager Don Mattingly mutually agreed to part ways following the conclusion of the 2022 season.